fenago/rabbitmq-jupyterlab/Lab_3_cb.md

 User permissions  refer just to AMQP operations.
-The RabbitMQ management plugin (more details later in this lab) extends this permission model using user tags; it\'s possible to associate one or more arbitrary tag strings to any user.
+The RabbitMQ management plugin (more details later in this lab) extends this permission model using user tags; it's possible to associate one or more arbitrary tag strings to any user.

 To let a user access the management plugin, it must have one of the